 A Directory Service and a database fundamentally work differently.
 For this reason, they tend to be used for different types of applications.
 Directory Services are hierarchical based, allowing security to be applied to an object.
-If you want to add additional objects you need to change the schema.
-Changes to the schema cannot be undone after they have been made.
-Here are some guides you may be interested in Amazon Relational Database Service: How to install Amazon RDS using Terraform, Squid Proxy: How to setup and configure a Proxy Server, How to install, configure Prometheus for Monitoring on a Linux Server, How to install Gradle on Ubuntu, how to install and configure Microsoft Teams on Ubuntu, how to add an EBS volume to AWS EC2, and, how to Deploy MVC Application to AWS EC2 Using RDP.
+In this article, we shall discuss the differences between directory services and databases.
+Please see how to install Gradle on Ubuntu, how to install and configure Microsoft Teams on Ubuntu, how to add an EBS volume to AWS EC2, and, how to Deploy MVC Application to AWS EC2 Using RDP.

 A directory service is a database for storing and maintaining information about users and resources.
 Directory Services are often referred to as directories, user stores, Identity Stores, or LDAP Directory, and they store information such as usernames, passwords, user preferences, information about devices, and more.